 {\bf Figure Captions} \begin{enumerate}

 \item (color online).
 Schematic diagram of the elementary reaction: $ pN \to p^\prime N^* ; ~N^* \to N\eta $.

 \item (color online).
-The energy transfer $ q_0 (=E_p-E_{p^\prime}) $ distribution spectra for the $^{14}$C nucleus at 2.25, 2.5 and 3.0 GeV.
-The contribution due to the $\pi^0$ meson exchange interaction is shown by the dot-dashed curve whereas the dashed curve represents the contribution due to the $\eta$ meson exchange interaction.
-The cross section due to these interactions along with their interference is illustrated by the solid curve.
+The $\eta$ meson energy $E_\eta$ distribution spectra for $^{14}$C nucleus at 2.5 GeV beam energy.
+The contribution due to the $\pi^0$ meson exchange interaction $V_\pi(q)$ is shown by the short-dash curve whereas the long-dash curve represents that due to the $\eta$ meson exchange interaction $V_\eta(q)$.
+The cross section due to these interactions (coherently added) is illustrated by the dot-dash curve.

 \item (color online).
-The dependence of the calculated cross section on the $N^*(1535)$ nucleus potential $V_{ON^*}$.
-This potential reduces the cross section by 11.28\% and shifts the peak position by 20 MeV towards the higher energy transfer $q_0$.

-\item (color online).
-The sensitivity of the cross section to the $\eta$ meson nucleus potential $V_{O\eta}$.
-This potential reduces the cross section at the peak by 22.81\% and shifts the peak position by 20 MeV towards the larger energy transfer $q_0$.

-\item (color online).
-The effect of ISI (initial state interaction) and FSI (final state interaction) on the calculated cross section (see text).
-In these results, the $N^*(1535)$ interaction with the nucleus, i.e., $V_{ON^*}$, is taken into account.
+The plane wave ($N^*$ potential $V_{ON^*}$ not included) results are compared with the distorted wave ($V_{ON^*}$ included) results.
+The peak cross section is reduced drastically because of the hadron nucleus potentials.

 \end{enumerate}